icing/blog/curl-sessions-earlydata.md

 When resuming a session on a new TLS connection, the handshake is kept smaller.
 Specifically the server will not send its certificates (and the chain certificates) again.
 The client had already seen those.

-This explains the effect you see in the benchmark.
-When sessions are imported and a TLS resumption can be done, the handshake is a few milliseconds faster.
-Then the `GET` request can start earlier and the whole transfer is quicker.
+This saving of bandwidth has no effect in my measurements as the bandwidth is large enough.
+Sending a few KB of certificate data makes no difference.
+On a mobile network, this might give more benefits.

-In addition to this, the server may announce support for "Early Data" in an SSL session (TLSv1.3 is needed for that).
+The picture really changes when the server supports "Early Data" in an SSL session (TLSv1.3 is needed for that).
 And this means...

 ### Early Data Effect